-- Select the Start button, select Settings, and then select Update & Security (select products only) or Windows Update. - Follow the on-screen instructions. - To schedule a time for installing updates, select Advanced Options, and then follow the on-screen instructions.
+- 1. Select the Start button, select Settings, and then select Windows Update. - Follow the on-screen instructions. - To schedule a time for installing updates, select Advanced Options, and then follow the on-screen instructions.

 Using HP Client Security (select products only)